Proof of COVID vaccine or negative test now required at some UMD events

 DULUTH, MN.
-(KBJR) - People attending University of Minnesota-Duluth events, including some upcoming Bulldog hockey series, will soon need to show proof they’re vaccinated against COVID-19 or that they received a negative test.
+(KBJR) - Starting Wednesday people attending University of Minnesota-Duluth events, including some upcoming Bulldog hockey series, will soon need to show proof they’re vaccinated against COVID-19 or that they received a negative test.

-Friday afternoon, University of Minnesota system leaders announced the new proof of vaccination policy to address Omicron surge and staffing shortages at local hospitals.
+University of Minnesota system leaders announced the new proof of vaccination policy earlier this month to address the Omicron surge and staffing shortages at local hospitals.

 It includes all University events with an attendance of 200 or more.